SEA-ARMi/SEA-ARMi.github.io/research/SlideCulture.md

   width="600px"
 %}

-Step 8: Cover the inoculated spore using cover glass and close the Petri dish.
+**Step 8**: Cover the inoculated spore using cover glass and close the Petri dish.
 Wrap the edge of the dish using parafilm or plastic wrap.
 Incubate the slide culture for 3 to 5 days.
 Make sure the spore has already formed based on the colony characteristic before identifying under the microscope.
 (Figure 5)
 {%
   include figure.html
   image="images/protocol/SC5.PNG"